giuliascalas/Predictiong-IvaM-Exemption-Codes/README.md

 # Introduction

-This project aims to forecast the exemption VAT codes listed in the **"IvaM"** column of a dataset containing several invoice lines and information about each row indicating a particular transaction provided by TeamSytems (BIP).
+This project aims to forecast the exemption VAT codes listed in the **"IvaM"** column of a dataset containing several invoice lines and information about each row indicating a particular transaction provided by CompanyName (For privacy reason, the name cannot be disclosed).
 Therefore, it was necessary to determine which attributes within the dataset have meaningful correlations in predicting the exemption VAT code (“IvaM” column) for each invoice line.
 It was mentioned that the Nature code ("Iva" column) and the exemption VAT code have similar meanings, but given that the Nature code contains only 21 values and the exemption VAT code contains over 60 values, direct mapping of the two variables was determined to be not useful without additional consideration of the other variables present in the dataset.
 As such, we took several steps before implementing the multiclass classification models.